evmar/retrowin32/HACKING.md

 ## The website

-The retrowin32 website is documented as part of the [web/README.md](web README).
+The retrowin32 website is documented as part of the [web README](web/README.md).